Toffee-iZt/execfs/README.md

-# WORKFS
+# WFS
-Easy work with the executable directory, temporary directory and once-use files.
+Easy work with filesystems.